eugenemedvediev/articles/tmux/tmux_intro.md

 ##Possible answers.
 - Should I care or know about tmux at all?
-Personally, first time I heard about tmux after 15 years of my carrier in IT.
-So you definitely can live and be productive enough (depends on area) about tmux.
+Personally, first time I heard about tmux was after 15 years of my carrier in IT.
+So you definitely can live and be productive enough (depends on area) without tmux.
 The question is what is your area.
 Are you Product Owner, Scrum Master, UI/UX designer?
-There is a high probability that you would find my thoughts about tmux attractive.
+There is a high probability that you wouldn't find my thoughts about tmux attractive.
 Are you QA, devops, developer?
 You are my audience.
 If you find yourself familiar with terminal, there is 100% hit.
 I can assume that you use Putty, iTerm2 or standard terminal application every day.
 This is good start as you know what command line is.
 So you know what you can do in command line and want to make your experience with it more fluent.
 You want to use multiple command lines to execute different commands in parallel.
-What you do normally?
+What do you normally do?
 Open another terminal window or open another tab, or even open new pane (Ex. iTerm2).
 Soon you can find yourself juggling with windows, or trying to find necessary tab or pane using mouse.
 You loose your time, you loose your focus, you loose your energy.